DevEmmy/KDE-API/NewDocs.md

     if successful, the updated user object will be returned;
     else a 400 error will be returned

+- Get All Users
+    This endpoint is to get all users
+    method: GET
+    route: "/users/all-users"

+- Delete User Account
+    Obviously to delete the user account
+    method: DELETE
+    route: "/users/delete-account"

 -  Save a list
     This endpoint is to save a list Id into the user object.
         parameter: listing